-Available information shows that these rare events were reported more commonly:

-- after the second dose

-- in those age 12 to 29 years

-- in males

-- in those who got the original (non-bivalent) Moderna vaccine
+- Available information shows that these rare events were reported more commonly after the second dose: - o in those age 12 to 29 years in males - o in those who got the original (non-bivalent) Moderna vaccine

-Research has shown that children age 5 to 11 years may also have a lower risk of these events after their primary series with Pfizer-BioNTech vaccine than adolescents and young adults.
+Research has shown that children age 5 to 11 years have a lower risk of these events after their primary series than adolescents and adults.
 In clinical trials for both the Pfizer-BioNTech and Moderna vaccines, there were no reports of myocarditis or pericarditis in children age 6 months to 5 years or in adults who got the bivalent vaccines.

-Research is still happening to learn more about the risk of these events after a getting a bivalent vaccine and the risks in babies and children.
+Research is still happening to learn more about the risk of these events after getting a bivalent vaccine and the risks in babies and children.